Biography

 Stamp of Vatican City

-On April 12, 2015, during the Historical Holy Mass dedicated to the Centenary of the Armenian Genocide of 1915, Yedalian presented to His Holiness Pope Francis his painting of “Blessed Ignatius Maloyan” (Armenian Catholic Archbishop of Mardin, Martyr 1869-1915, beatified by Pope John Paul II on October 7, 2001), in St. Peter’s Basilica in Vatican, and this painting has been reproduced and issued by the Philatelic and Numismatic Office of the Vatican City State, in a Limited Edition Stamp on September 2, 2015.
+On April 12, 2015, during the Historic Holy Mass dedicated to the Centenary of the Armenian Genocide at St. Peter’s Basilica in the Vatican, Yedalian presented to His Holiness Pope Francis his painting “Saint Ignatius Maloyan” (Armenian Catholic Archbishop of Mardin, martyr 1869-1915, beatified by Pope John Paul II on October 7, 2001, and canonized as a Saint on October 19, 2025, by Pope Leo XIV).
+The painting was later reproduced as a limited-edition stamp by the Philatelic and Numismatic Office of Vatican City on September 2, 2015.

 Monumental Sculptures

-2016 Monument in bronze of “Blessed Ignatius Maloyan”, in the Convent Our Lady of Bzommar, Lebanon.
+2016 Monument in bronze “Saint Ignatius Maloyan”, at the Patriarchal Congregation of Bzommar, Lebanon.

-2015 Monument in bronze of “Gratitude”, Gemmayze Pasteur Street, Beirut, Lebanon.
+2015 Monument in bronze “Gratitude”, Pasteur Street, Beirut, Lebanon.

 Projects